 Dental Crowns in Bay City

-While a filling replaces decayed tooth structure with filling material, it does little to strengthen the tooth.
+A filling replaces decayed tooth structure with filling material, however, it does little to strengthen the tooth.
 Amalgam fillings, in particular weaken the tooth and make it more susceptible to breaking.
 Composite fillings, since they bond to the tooth, will strengthen a tooth.

 But even with composite, when there is a lot of tooth structure missing, a filling will not strengthen the tooth enough to protect it.
 A dental crown covers the entire tooth and is the best way to prevent fracture.